mr-nomad/Flash-USDT-ETH/README.md

 - Manage wallets with private key input and view ETH balance
 - Send flash transactions valid up to 90 days

-For learning purposes only—use responsibly.
+For learning purposes use responsibly.